 This may not be the most expensive build, but all the hardware pieces here were handpicked because of their quality and upgradeability, and it’s worth buying this PSU to ensure that the whole gaming rig won’t get fried the first chance it gets.

-It’s not even that there aren’t any decent, serviceable cases around this price range, but the few such in existence are expertly hidden in a vast junkyard.
+It’s not even that there aren’t any decent, serviceable cases around this price range, but the few of such in existence are expertly hidden in a vast junkyard.
 This video should give you the gist of what we mean.

-It has decent airflow that can support some light overclocking (although we’d advise first mounting an additional front fan), 2 USB 3.0 ports and dedicated space for cable management (which you’ll be needing, especially given that the PSU in non-modular).
-We’d like it more if it were a little bigger, but with a $300 budget, some sacrifices had to be made.
+It has decent airflow that can support some light overclocking (although we’d advise first mounting an additional front fan), 2 USB 3.0 ports, and dedicated space for cable management which you’ll be needing, especially given that the PSU is non-modular.
+We’d prefer it if it were a little bigger, but with a $300 budget, some sacrifices had to be made.